cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~

 Key types can be given by a type expression, a bareword (which stands
-for string value created from this bareword), or a value (which stands
+for a type that just contains a string value created from this bareword), or a value (which stands
 for a type that just contains this value).
 A key value matches its
 key type if the key value is a member of the key type, unless a cut
 preceding it in the group applies (see {{cuts-in-maps}} how map